Integrated CAPS Curriculum

 As such over a hundred ‘curriculum’ and their qualifications are recognized as a means of entry into tertiary institutions in South Africa.

-For parents wanting answers to typical questions related to Cambridge, please check out our FAQ
+For parents wanting answers to typical questions related to Curriculum, please check out our FAQ